-North Korea marks 7th anniversary of Kim Jong's Il death
+North Korea marks 7th anniversary of Kim Jong Il's death

 Though focused on remembrances of his father, the anniversary also marks Kim's own rise to power.

 The death of Kim Jong Il on Dec.
-17, 2011, thrust Kim into power when he was still in his late 20s and a virtual unknown figure outside of the North.
-But, despite many predictions from outside experts that he wouldn't be up to the task, Kim has managed to consolidate power, bolster the country's economy in the face of intense international sanctions and attain a goal his father and grandfather could only dream of — he is the first North Korean leader to possess an arsenal of nuclear weapons and long-range missiles capable of reaching the United States.
+17, 2011, thrust his son into power when he was still in his late 20s and a virtual unknown figure outside of the North.
+But, despite many predictions from outside experts that he wouldn't be up to the task, Kim Jong Un has managed to consolidate power, bolster the country's economy in the face of intense international sanctions and attain a goal his father and grandfather could only dream of — he is the first North Korean leader to possess an arsenal of nuclear weapons and long-range missiles capable of reaching the United States.

 As the nation remembered his father, there was no mention in the state media of the issues that have gotten the most attention elsewhere, including a flurry of speculation in South Korea that Kim might visit Seoul by the end of the year, or how he intends to deal with growing frustration in Washington over the slow pace of denuclearization talks between the two countries.

-The national news agency, KCNA, instead ran stories about memorials to Kim Jong Il in Libya, Russia and Serbia.
+The North's official Korean Central News Agency instead ran stories about memorials to Kim Jong Il in Libya, Russia and Serbia.

 Even so, the anniversary was being watched closely for any signs of change or hints of what the country's leadership may be planning in the months ahead.